Gauhati-University/touchless-water-disp/README.md

 #### Defining the pins to be used:

-The variables for the trigger and echo pin called trigPin and echoPin, respectively.
+The variables for the trigger and echo pin called trig and echo, respectively.
 The trigger pin is connected to digital Pin 9, and the echo pins is connected to digital Pin 8.
 The variable for solenoid valve is called Valve and is connected to digital Pin 11:
 ```
-const int trigPin = 9;
+const int trig = 9;
-const int echoPin = 8;
+const int echo = 8;
 const int Valve = 11;
 ```